FINDLINK

 Installation

-- The current version is 9.6.
-Download it here
+- The current version for Excel 2007 and later is 13.2 Download it here

-- Extract FindLink.xla from the zip file to a folder on your computer
+- Extract FindLink.xlam from the zip file to a folder on your computer

 - You can choose whether to install FindLink as an add-in so that it is available whenever you are running Excel or whether to just open it when you want to use it.